UkoeHB/bevy_cobweb/README.md

 Node handles represent a reference to a specific node's output that is stored in the web.
 They also contain a node id that can be used to send node events to the referenced node.

 The data in a node handle is not readable while the node is building.
 This means node handles are only readable within sibling and cousin nodes that are built downstream of the handle origins.
 The are *not* readable by parents and direct ancestors, which always finish running before their children.

+It is best to think of node handles as `&O` Rust references that need to be manually managed.
+They are backward-facing references, which means they should (in most cases) only be sent forward in a node tree, and should not be passed between node trees or outside of the web.
+They should also not be stored in places that won't be refreshed if the node handle is no longer valid (unless you can guarantee they won't be erroneuosly accessed).

 #### Node Chaining via [NodeLink\<O\>](bevy_cobweb::NodeLink)